activeadmin-plugins/active_admin_date_range_preset/README.md

 Use it as example and modify for your needs.

-This is how it is looks like
+This is how it looks like

 ![Step 1](/step_1.jpg)